-We highly recommend that you take out travel insurance to cover you for the activites that you will be participating in.
-Make sure you check what class river you wil be running and to what altitude you wil be trekking as not all travel-insrance policies cover you for outdoor activities.
+Yes, We highly recommend that you take out travel insurance to cover you for the activities that you will be participating in.
+Make sure you check what class river you will be running and to what altitude you will be trekking as not all travel insurance policies cover you for outdoor activities.
 If you are unsure of what your existing travel-insurance covers, please contact your insurance provider.

 Yes: Whether you are an individual, a couple, a family or group we can arrange a tour to suit your needs.
 Many individuals join our groups and end up making many friends along the way.
-Check out our Singles page.
-Rafting trips are a team sport, so don't worry - you won't be on your own!
+Rafting trips are a team sport, so don’t worry – you won’t be on your own!

 Yes!
 With GRG anything is possible.
 In the past we have tailored trips to meet individual needs and provided full tours.
 If there is something specific you would like to do just let us know.
 In the past we have created an ‘adrenaline junkie’ 2 week trip for a rugby team, we’ve hired a trained Yoga instructor to join our multi day rafting trip and we’ve hosted fishing trips.

 Children are not able to raft or kayak on all of the rivers we operate.
 However, we have had many school groups and children travelling with us in the past and we are happy to have them join us on certain raft or kayak trips.
-As long as they are able to wear a life-jacket, children are welcome to join the Trisuli and (Lower) Seti rivers are perfect for families or groups with children.
+As long as they are able to wear a life-jacket, children are welcome to join.
+The Trisuli river is perfect for families or groups with children.
 Older Children may be able to join the Kaligandaki and Sun Kosi River trips.
 Ask us for more information